Graphic Novels are Everywhere!

 - A Parent’s Guide to the Best Kids’ Comics: Choosing Titles Your Children Will Love by Scott Robins and Snow Wildsmith.
 Published by Krause Publications.

 - Understanding Comics by Scott McCloud.
 Published by Harper Paperbacks.

 - Bookshelf from Diamond Comics — A great start for using comics and graphic novels in schools, including articles, lesson plans, and core lists.

-- Graphic Novel Trends at School Library Journal — Browsing this tag on the SLJ.com site leads to a treasure trove of features and articles on the format.
+- School Library Journal — Browsing for Graphic Novels Trends on the SLJ site leads to a treasure trove of features and articles on the format.

 - PW Comics World

 - No Flying, No Tights: A Graphic Novel Review Website — This website, created by Robin Brenner, holds a phenomenal number of reviews and features on current and classic graphic novels.